andreabochicchio02/CompanionAI/README.md

 ## Functionalities

-### 1. Friendly Companionship

-Engage in warm, reassuring conversations that make you feel supported and less alone.
+**1. Friendly Companionship:** Engage in warm, reassuring conversations that make you feel supported and less alone.
 The system is designed to respond naturally and provide a comforting presence.

-### 2. Smart Adaptation

-CompanionAI continuously learns from your interactions, adjusting to your habits, preferences, and emotional needs.
+**2. Smart Adaptation:** CompanionAI continuously learns from your interactions, adjusting to your habits, preferences, and emotional needs.
 Over time, it becomes more personalized and aligned with your lifestyle.

-### 3. Event & Reminder Tracking

-Stay on top of your daily life.
+**3. Event & Reminder Tracking:** Stay on top of your daily life.
 CompanionAI remembers important events, medications, and appointments, sending reminders so you never miss what matters.

-### 4. Family Access Dashboard

-Relatives and caregivers can securely access a dedicated dashboard (example password: `1234`).
+**4. Family Access Dashboard:** Relatives and caregivers can securely access a dedicated dashboard (example password: `1234`).
 From there, they can add personal details, schedule reminders, and review chat history to stay updated on the user’s wellbeing.

-### 5. Works Completely Offline

-All features are available without internet.
+**5. Works Completely Offline:** All features are available without internet.
 No cloud services are involved — your data remains on your device only.

-### 6. Guaranteed Privacy

-Privacy is at the core of CompanionAI.
+**6. Guaranteed Privacy:** Privacy is at the core of CompanionAI.
 Nothing is transmitted or shared; your conversations and personal information stay fully private.

 ---